-The Summer Teachers Institute in Technical Art History (STITAH) is an intensive week-long professional development program for art history faculty from universities across North America.
-The result of collaborative efforts between the Conservation Center at the Institute of Fine Arts (New York University), the Yale University Art Gallery (YUAG) and Yale Center for British Art (YCBA), and the Kress Foundation, the course alternates between the Conservation Center and Yale University.
-Local conservators, conservation scientists and curators, along with featured guest lecturers from peer institutions, both national and international, present case studies in technical art history and lead practical sessions that allow participants to closely observe original works of art, both in the gallery as well as the conservation laboratory.
-Hands-on studio exercises replicate traditional artists’ studio practices and demonstrations of analytical equipment illustrate how technical studies might inform art historical research.
-Professional discussions and informal conversations about all topics covered are encouraged throughout, and post-course support is offered through case studies adapted expressly for the STITAH participants, for their own classroom use.
-Please see Past Institutes for descriptions of prior years’ STITAHs.
+The Summer Teachers Institute in Technical Art History (STITAH) is an intensive week-long professional development program for college and university instructors in the history of art, studio art, and the sciences from colleges and universities in North America.
+The program is co-organized by the Yale Institute for the Preservation of Cultural Heritage, Yale University Art Gallery and Yale Center for British Art and generously funded by the Kress Foundation.
+Conservators, conservation scientists and curators, along with featured guest lecturers from peer institutions, both national and international, present case studies in technical art history and lead practical sessions that allow participants to closely observe original works of art, both in the gallery as well as the conservation laboratory.
+Hands-on studio exercises replicate traditional artists’ studio practices and demonstrations of analytical equipment illustrate how technical studies are connected and inform art historical research and the creation of new artworks.
+Structured discussions, small-group breakout sessions, and opportunities for informal conversations about the topics covered in the course are encouraged throughout the week, and post-course assistance is offered in the form of case studies adapted expressly for the use of STITAH participants and ongoing networking opportunities.
+Please see Prior STITAHs for descriptions of previous years’ courses.

 Summer Teachers Institute In Technical Art History